ParthMehta15/Fire-and-Gun-Anomaly-Detection/Fire_Gun_Rifle/README.md

-# Fire and Gun Detection
+# Fire, Gun, Rifle Detection

+#Here is an updated version that can detect rifles also i addition to gun and fire.

 ![result](https://raw.githubusercontent.com/atulyakumar97/fire-and-gun-detection/master/screenshots/0.jpg "Model Output")